What is Calcitrene?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Do not use vitamin or mineral supplements while you are using calcipotriene topical, unless your doctor has told you to.
+Do not use vitamin or mineral supplements while you are using Calcitrene, unless your doctor has told you to.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using calcipotriene topical and call your doctor at once if you have:
+Calcitrene may cause serious side effects.
+Stop using Calcitrene and call your doctor at once if you have:

 severe burning, stinging, skin rash, or other irritation after applying the medicine;